favware/node-packages/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Request a feature for any package
-title: '[Request]: '
+title: 'feat: '
-labels: 'Addition 📤, Improvement 🎗️'
+labels: 'Meta: Feature'
 assignees: ''

 ---